wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Description ==

-Version 3.3.0 is now available with WP 3.8 compatibility and added bulk user,comments import feature.
+Version 3.3.1 is now available with Multi site compatibility.
+Note:- User import option is switched off in multi site mode.
 [Please visit for guides and tutorials.] (http://www.smackcoders.com/category/free-wordpress-plugins.html)

 WP Ultimate CSV Importer Plugin helps you to import any CSV file as post, page or even as custom post type.
 Convert your offline database maintained for years into your valuable website content.
 Also do periodical content changes, maintenance, content update, prices, offers, coupons and inventory etc.